-8. Overtime Compensation for Non-Exempt
+9. Overtime Compensation

-All overtime shall be earned at the rate of one-and-one-half $(1\frac{1}{2})$ hours for each one overtime hour worked.
-Overtime compensation for non-exempt employees will be payable with compensation for the pay period in which the regular work week ends; or later as permissible by law.
+All overtime shall be earned at the rate of one-and-one-half $(1\frac{1}{2})$ hours for each one (1) overtime hour worked.
+Overtime compensation will be payable on the pay date for the pay period in which it was earned, or later as permissible by law.